mongodb/genny/docs/using.md

 ## What is the system under test?

 Genny usually expects to be given a connection string to a system under test.
 While there's nothing preventing a user from writing a "workload" that spawns the system under test, there is not first-class support for such behavior.
-Genny is explicitly <span class="underline">not</span> a test orchestrator.
+Genny is explicitly _not_ a test orchestrator.
 For test orchestration needs, consider using [DSI](https://github.com/10gen/dsi/).

 By default, Genny will try to connect to a MongoDB server at `localhost:27017`.
 To pass a MongoDB connection string to Genny, use the `-u` option: